TLC’s Response and Updates to the COVID-19 novel coronavirus

-Although many of us are taking precautions in our private lives, we recognize that TLC also has responsibilities in the area of public health.
 We are a connection point for many in our community and we are committed to working together to try to prevent and slow the spread of infectious disease.
-The Leadership Team at TLC is actively monitoring the rapidly evolving novel coronavirus (COVID-19) situation and we are using guidance from local, county, state, and federal entities to inform our policies and practices.
+We are actively monitoring the rapidly evolving novel coronavirus (COVID-19) situation and we are using guidance from local, county, state, and federal entities to inform any changes to our policies and practices.

-Additional opportunities for financial and medical assistance may also be available to D38 and D20 families according to TLC’s Eligibility Guidelines.
-Please see TLC’s client information below for more information on how to enroll in ongoing services at TLC.
+Additional opportunities for financial and medical assistance may also be available to D38/D20 and Homeschool families according to TLC’s Eligibility Requirements.
+Please see additional information below for more information on how to enroll in ongoing services at TLC.

 |For Clients||For Volunteers||For Community Partners|

-Effective Tuesday, March 17, 2020, clients should submit supplemental grocery requests electronically by following this link: Electronic Supplemental Groceries Request Form
+Clients should submit grocery requests electronically by following this link: Electronic Grocery Request Form

-Clients can also download a PDF version of the form here.
-Print and fill out the form and submit to the lockbox at TLC’s front door.
+Clients can also download a PDF version of TLC’s Grocery Request Form here.
+Clients can print and fill out the form and submit to the lock box at TLC’s front door.

-Paper copies of supplemental grocery request forms are available at TLC’s front entrance and clients can submit paper forms to the lockbox at TLC’s front door.
+Paper copies of TLC’s Grocery Request Form are available at TLC’s front entrance and clients can submit paper forms to the lock box at TLC’s front door.